jarretc/gutenberg/packages/components/src/radio-control/README.md

 ##### Expediting tasks

-When one a choice in a set of radio buttons is the most desirable or frequently selected, it’s helpful to select it by default.
+When one choice in a set of radio buttons is the most desirable or frequently selected, it’s helpful to select it by default.
 Doing this reduces the interaction cost and can save the user time and clicks.

 ##### The power of suggestion